Key takeaways

 Warnings of Valium and Xanax

-Valium and Xanax are prescription drugs that are classified as controlled substances by the DEA.
-They each have the potential for abuse and addiction, and therefore should be used for as short of a treatment term as possible.
-Patients with a history of substance abuse should be monitored closely when taking these medications and avoid them if possible.
+Valium and Xanax are prescription medications that are classified as controlled substances by the DEA.
+They each carry the risk of dependence, abuse, and addiction and, therefore, should be used for as short of a treatment term as possible.
+Patients with a history of substance abuse should be monitored closely when taking these medications and avoid using them if possible.

 Taking Valium and Xanax in combination with opioids should be avoided when possible.
 The combination may lead to severe respiratory depression, coma, or death.

-The side effect profile of benzodiazepines leads to an increased risk of falling and causing injury.
+The potential side effects of benzodiazepines lead to an increased risk of falling and causing injury.
 These drugs should be avoided in the elderly and any patient who may already have a high risk of falls.

 Patients with liver disease should be monitored while taking Valium and Xanax as the absorption and effects of the drug are affected by liver function.